What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Methods of application can be varied.
 It all depends on the problem that needs to be solved with its help.

-It can be used for diabetes, hypertension, liver disease, atherosclerosis, pancreatic problems.
+It can be used for diabetes, hypertension, liver diseases, atherosclerosis, and pancreas problems.

-• Pour 20 g of grass in a thermos with a glass of boiling water and let stand for a day.
+• Pour 20 g of herb into a thermos with a glass of boiling water and let it stand for a day.

-• Then strain this infusion into a sterilized dish, and again pour the grass in a thermos, but this time add half a glass of water.
+• Then strain this infusion into a sterilized container, and pour the herb into a thermos again, but this time add half a glass of water.

 • Then strain and mix both infusions.